davidgasquez/awesome-duckdb/README.md

 The DuckLake file format was released on 2025-05-27: see the [announcement blog post](https://duckdb.org/2025/05/27/ducklake).

-## Chat with this page

-You can chat with this page's content on [HuggingChat](https://hf.co/chat/assistant/662583ebe039fc836ce74dee).

 <!-- omit in toc -->
 ## Contents